stefanienguyn/pho-around/README.md

 npm run dev
 ```

-Tests: `python -m pytest` from `backend/` (engine, HTTP layer, travel-time lookup, and the
+Tests: `python -m pytest` from `backend/` — 67 covering the engine, the HTTP layer,
-solver's behaviour pinned by hand-checkable instances).
+travel-time lookup, the incremental matrix builder, and the solver's behaviour pinned by
+hand-checkable instances.

 ## Status

-The v1 core loop is complete — optimized routes over real data on a designed UI.
-Public
+**Live since August 2026.** The v1 core loop is complete and deployed: optimized routes over
-deployment is next; then saved itineraries, richer data sync, and an LLM planning layer.
+real data on a designed UI, reachable from any phone.

+Deployment taught more than local development could.
+A solver timeout was silently discarding a
+perfectly good plan, because CBC reports "Not Solved" when the clock stops the search even
+though the route it's holding is feasible.
+A candidate pool that was comfortable on a laptop
+found nothing at all on a shared tenth of a CPU.
+And a travel-time matrix rebuilt three times
+during development arrived as a $106 bill — which is why the running app now makes zero API
+calls per click, and why every import script asks before it spends.

+Next: an LLM planning layer that turns natural language into typed constraints for the solver —
+the model proposes, the solver still disposes — then saved itineraries and the accounts they
+require.

 ---